Wisk Aero: History

 In January 2022, Wisk Aero announced a $450 million investment by Boeing, to further develop pilot-less flying taxis.
 At the time of the funding, Boeing announced its goal was to have Wisk's sixth generation passenger vehicle be the first autonomous passenger-carrying vehicle to be certified in the United States, to be presented for certification around 2028.
 In February, the company began working with the Long Beach Economic Partnership (LBEP) in the city of Long Beach, California to begin planning for the introduction of autonomous flight service in the city.
 On April 17, the company was one of several companies featured in a 60 Minutes segment on eVTOLs hosted by Anderson Cooper.

 In May 2023, the company announced that it had become a wholly owned subsidiary of Boeing, and would continue to operate independently.

 Wisk performed a public autonomous flight demonstration for the first time on July 25, 2023, with its fifth-generation Cora at the EAA AirVenture Oshkosh.

 In October 2023, Wisk became the first eVTOL air taxi company to conduct public flights in Los Angeles County, at Long Beach Airport.

 In February 2024, Wisk partnered with the City of Sugar Land, Texas, and in June 2024, Wisk partnered with the Houston Airport System (HAS) to bring autonomous Advanced Air Mobility (AAM) to the Greater Houston region.

 Wisk acquired Verocel in 2024, a software verification and validation (V&V) company.

 In July 2024, Wisk and Skyports Infrastructure expanded their partnership to identify an Entry-into-Service (EIS) network for Wisk’s autonomous Generation 6 aircraft in the South East Queensland (SEQ) region of Australia by the 2032 Olympic Games in Brisbane.

 In May 2025, Wisk appointed Sebastien Vigneron as CEO.
 Previously, Sebastien led Product Development of the company’s Generation 6 aircraft, including the Autonomy and Airspace Integration technologies.
 He succeeds Brian Yutko, who transitioned to become Vice President, Product Development at Boeing’s Commercial Airplanes Division.

 In June 2025, Wisk announced that SkyGrid, an AAM Third-Party Service Provider (TSP), will become a subsidiary of Wisk.
 Also in June, Wisk signed MOUs with the Miami-Dade Aviation Department (MDAD) and University of Miami’s Engineering Autonomy Mobility Initiative (MEAMI), as well as the city of Kaga and Japan Air Lines Engineering Co.
 (JALEC) to prepare for the introduction of Wisk’s Generation 6 air taxi.

+In December 2025, Wisk announced the first test flight of its Gen-6 certification model.

+Wisk was acquired by rival Archer Aviation in August 2026.